adamreiser/foxglove/README.rst

 Foxglove is a combined Firefox profile and ssh connection manager with two purposes:

-1. Quick creation of profiles from a template.
+1. Quick creation of Firefox profiles from a template.

-2. ssh into a server and automatically configure a Firefox session to SOCKS proxy through that connection.
+2. ssh into a server and automatically configure Firefox to SOCKS proxy through that connection.

 For the first case, simply call foxglove with the profile name: foxglove newprofile

-To add a proxy server, just include it as the second argument: foxglove newprofile jumphost
+To add a proxy server, include it as the second argument: foxglove newprofile host

-Obviously you must be able to ssh into jumphost for this to work.
-Foxglove will do this automatically and tear down the connection when Firefox quits.
+Obviously you must be able to ssh into "host" for this to work.
+Foxglove will do this automatically, configure the profile to use the connection as a proxy, and tear down the connection when Firefox quits.

-Foxglove will invoke 'firefox' using normal path resolution.
-Prepending a directory to PATH allows you to select the version in that directory.
-This is useful for switching between releases (e.g., ESR, regular, and Beta)
+Foxglove launches the browser via a subprocess call to "firefox".
+Setting PATH prior to running foxglove can be used to launch a specific version of Firefox.

+All foxglove data including profiles is stored in .foxglove in your home directory, which will be created on first run.
+Foxglove will not touch your regular Firefox profiles in any way.

-self-explanatory. prefs.js contains some reasonable security and privacy conscious defaults that may be changed as needed.
+prefs.js contains some reasonable security and privacy conscious defaults that will be applied to all foxglove profiles and may be changed as needed.
 Preferences may also be changed during a session, but will reset to the value in prefs.js on the next run.
-Add-on preferences (specified in addon_prefs/NAME.js, with NAME corresponding to a line in addons.txt) are set only on new profile creation, when add-ons are installed.

-Note that if prefs.js and addons.txt are not found in ~/.foxglove, they may be re-created.
+Note that if prefs.js or addons.txt are not found in .foxglove (which should be in your home directory), they will be added from the package install directory the next time foxglove is run.
+Foxglove updates will not overwrite the home directory files, so you can delete them or merge your customizations after updating foxglove.